JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/core/core-how-to-add-aws-xray-tracing.md

    );
     ```

-1. Now when the application runs you should have Xray traces being sent to AWS (assuming you have set up Xray in your application correctly).
+1. Now when the application runs any tracing in the message will be continued in the message listener.

 ## Example